-All septic tank contractor registrations expire annually on September 30.
-If you wish to renew your registration, please complete a renewal application (30 kb PDF) and return it to the address listed on the application along with copies of your continuing education certificates and a check or money order for $100.00 payable to the Florida Department of Environmental Protection.
+All septic tank contractor registrations expire annually on Sept.
+30. If you wish to renew your registration, please complete a renewal application and return it to the address above along with copies of your continuing education certificates and a check or money order for $100 payable to the Florida Department of Environmental Protection.

 Registered contractors must include certificates of completion for at least 12 hours of approved continuing education for each 12 month renewal cycle.
 If you hold a master septic tank contractor registration, you must include certificates for a minimum of 18 hours, at least six of which must be obtained in master level courses.
 If you have more than the required hours, up to six may be used for next year’s renewal.

-Note: Renewal applications must be postmarked no later than September 30 every year.
-Registrations not renewed annually, by September 30, will automatically revert to inactive status.
-If a septic contractors registration becomes inactive, Department permitting and inspection services related to septic tank contracting will not be provided.
+Note: Renewal applications must be postmarked no later than Sept.
+30 every year.
+Registrations not renewed annually, by Sept.
+30, will automatically revert to inactive status.
+If a septic contractors registration becomes inactive, department permitting and inspection services related to septic tank contracting will not be provided.

 Certificate of authorizations for septic tank contracting businesses expires March 31 of every odd year.
-To renew a certificate of authorization, complete the Application for Certificate of Authorization and return it to the address on the application with a check or money order for $250.00 payable to the Florida Department of Environmental Protection
+To renew a certificate of authorization, complete the Application for Certificate of Authorization and return it to the address above with a check or money order for $250 payable to the Florida Department of Environmental Protection.